Published Apr 11, 2022

 With the significant valuations attached to many of these irreplaceable assets, it has become imperative for investors to find secure solutions for storage which meet institutional-grade standards for security and governance.

-At a fundamental level, NFTs are stored on the blockchain, with the address of the smart contract referencing the token normally attributed to the holder’s digital wallet.
+At a fundamental level, NFTs are stored on the blockchain, with the address of the smart contract referencing the token normally attributed to the holder’s crypto wallet.

 Given its prominent position as the most popular Ethereum wallet, MetaMask is frequently used as a means of holding NFTs.